Cockapoo: Crossbreeding

 Cockapoos are available in F1, F2, and F2B, which is dependent on the parent dogs.
-An F1 Cockapoo is bred from a purebred poodle and a cocker spaniel.
-When 2 F1 Cockapoos are bred together this creates an F2 Cockapoo, and there are many other combinations including breeding them back towards the original poodle or cocker spaniel breed.
+An F1 cockapoo is bred from a purebred poodle and a cocker spaniel.
+This can also be called a first-generation cockapoo.
+When two F1 cockapoos are bred together this creates an F2 cockapoo, and there are many other combinations breeding back towards the original poodle or cocker spaniel breed.